Auckland

 • Drive to increase their personal brands, networking given the changeable nature of workforces.

-• Increased AI literacy – there is a growing sense that if you don’t increase your AI knowledge you’ll be outpaced by those who do.
+• Increased AI literacy – there is a growing sense that if you don’t increase your AI knowledge, you’ll be outpaced by those who do.

 Business needs

 • Contractors who hit the ground running, add significant value and don’t take up a lot of management bandwidth.
-Highly likely in permanent candidates too.
+Also, contractors who won’t create a reliance on them will help knowledge transfer.

 • Increased physical visibility in the office across both contractors and permanent employees.
+3 days is currently the average, but we are hearing of more days.

 • Continued initiatives to reduce the cost of their workforce and driving efficiencies.